 TWO GOOD: LEAF EMBOSSING WITH MARTHA BUCHE

 You can’t spell Earth without art, which is why we decided to invite Martha Buche from the Driftless Folk School to get crafty at our Two Good Farm stop.
-Using tree leaves and copper wire, you’ll get the chance to make your very own piece of fall art to take home and show your friends and family!
+Using tree leaves and copper foil, you’ll get the chance to make your very own piece of fall art to take home and show your friends and family!

 OUR BUS THE BARNS PARTNERS